Article Sept. 5, 2018

 ExxonMobil engages in lobbying in the United States at both the Federal and State levels to advocate our positions on issues that affect our Corporation and the energy industry.
 We have a responsibility to our customers, employees, communities and shareholders to represent their interests in public policy discussions that impact our business.

 ExxonMobil has an established practice to determine which public policy issues are important to the Corporation.
 This process includes soliciting input from relevant business lines and functional departments such as Law and Public and Government Affairs.
 Key issues are reviewed by the Management Committee and Board of Directors of the Corporation.
-Positions on many key issues are available in the "Current Issues" area of this website as well as Exxchange, ExxonMobil’s advocacy community portal.
+Positions on many key issues are available on this website as well as Exxchange, ExxonMobil’s advocacy community portal.
 Our lobbying is aligned with those positions.

 Lobbying is highly regulated in the United States.
 ExxonMobil fully complies with federal and state regulations by reporting its federal lobbying to the U.S. Congress and state-level lobbying to appropriate entities as required.
-In 2017, ExxonMobil reported federal lobbying expenses totaling $11.4 million in its public Lobbying Disclosure Act filings.
+In 2018, ExxonMobil reported federal lobbying expenses totaling $11.2 million in its public Lobbying Disclosure Act filings.
 This total includes expenses associated with the costs of employee federal lobbying, as well as those portions of payments to trade associations, coalitions and think tanks that are spent on federal lobbying.
-ExxonMobil also lobbied in 13 states and reported $1.1 million of state lobbying expenses in 2017.
+ExxonMobil employees and consultants were registered to lobby in 34 state and local jurisdictions and the company reported $1.1 million in state and local lobbying expenses in 2018.

 Federal lobbying reports